This post is a compilation and overview of museums, memorials, and other related places in Berlin concerning the Third Reich and the Second World War.

 It also had a ventilation system that protected against lethal gas, and its own diesel generator.

 It was from the shelter that Hilter ran the Third Reich’s government starting January 16, 1945.

-	Joseph Goebbels, his wife and six children moved into the shelter, as did Hilter’s companion Eva Braun in the following months.
+Joseph Goebbels, his wife, and six children moved into the shelter, as did Hilter’s companion Eva Braun in the following months.

-	Hitler and Braun committed suicide April 29th, and Goebbel and his wife poisoned their children and committed suicide just a few days later.
+Hitler and Braun committed suicide on April 29th, and Goebbel and his wife poisoned their children and committed suicide just a few days later.

 On May 7th, 1945, Berlin unconditionally surrendered and the Soviet Army took occupation of all government buildings, including the bunker.

 The GDR government eventually destroyed the entire bunker when building a parking lot and residential buildings above it.

 The old Reich Chancellery was the location of Hitler’s home and office.

 The building, Rococo in design, had been a palace once owned by Prince Antoni Radziwill.